“Don’t ‘Should’ Yourself” ~ This quote by Evelyn Kalinosky is a wonderful life motto.

 In fact, there are really only two things that “should” be done, 1) get a marriage license, and 2) make sure the person who is performing the ceremony can legally do so.

 Everything else is optional.

-Here are some “shoulds”and “have-tos,” and the real-life options some of my brides have done instead.
+Here are some “shoulds”and “have-tos,” and the real-life options some of my brides and grooms have done instead.